kacpermuszynski/tbd-2023z-gr-1/tasks-phase1.md

     - Using spot instances, if work that we are doing is not crucial(it is not a production environment) we could use a spot instances, which are much cheaper.
     - Delete unnecessary resources, as our environment is created using terraform, we could easily delete and create environment once again when it is needed, saving costs.

-12. Create a BigQuery dataset and an external table
+12. :white_check_mark: Create a BigQuery dataset and an external table

     ***place the code and output here***
     ```